shubhammgits/Face-Mask-Detection-WebApp/README.md

 ## 🚀 How It Works

 ### 1. Face Detection Pipeline
-- **Input Processing**: Images/video frames are captured and preprocessed
+- **Input Processing**: Images are captured or uploaded and preprocessed
 - **Face Detection**: Haar Cascade classifier identifies faces in the image
 - **Region Extraction**: Face regions are extracted and normalized to 224x224 pixels
 - **Classification**: MobileNetV2 model predicts mask/no-mask with confidence scores